vip-aerospace/keao-cosmos-teensy-fsw/README.md

   * Will not turn on RPi if battery levels are too low, unless given overide command
 * Turn on/off voltage switches on the PDU
 * Send telem (temp, current, and imu) data
-  * periodically automatically sends data
+  * Periodically sends data automatically
-  * can manually request data
+  * Can manually request data as well
 * Receive take photo command and forwards to RPi
 * If battery temp is low heaters are automatically turned on/off